filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 ## Multiple partitions

-If you have multiple partitions in a single proving deadline, each partition will run on seperate workers in parallel, up to the number of partitions.
+If you have multiple partitions in a single proving deadline and multiple windowPoSt workers, each partition will run on seperate workers in parallel, up to the number of partitions.

 Consider this proving deadline with four full partitions: